What Is the Buddhist Definition of Karma?

 For Buddhists seeking belonging within their community, understanding karma is essential as it provides a framework for moral responsibility and personal growth.
 By acknowledging the impact of their actions, individuals can cultivate positive karma through wholesome deeds and intentions.
 This process is seen as a means to progress along the path towards enlightenment and liberation from the cycle of rebirth.

-See also What Is Kama Purpose?
+See also What Is Kama the Principle Of?

 What Is The Buddhist Definition Of Karma